Quantum clock and Newtonian time

+Then we observe that $G_{jk}$ is {\it strictly positive} for all $j\neq k$ providing that the spectrum of the L\'evy measure is not concentrated entirely on the characteristic time intervals associated with the spectrum of the Hamiltonian.
+Specifically, we require that the L\'evy measure is neither `tuned' to take the form

+for some $j\neq k$ and some integer $n \geq 0$, nor given by a sum of such expressions.
+Here $\delta_{x_0}({\rm d}x)$ denotes the Dirac measure concentrated at $x_0$.
+Then the physical density matrix diagonalizes in the energy basis at an exponential rate.

-To illustrate properties of the coefficients $\{c_n\}$ let us consider a specific example of a quantum clock, which one might call a ``gamma clock''.
-This clock has the property that the increments of the clock are stationary and independent, with a gamma distribution.
-The quantum clock in this example has the probability density
+To illustrate properties of the $\{c_n\}$ we consider a specific example of a quantum clock, which one might call a `gamma clock'.
+In this case $\{{\sigma}_t\}_{t\geq0}$ follows a gamma process, for which the increments are gamma distributed and the probability density is given by